the9grounds/AE-Additions/README.md

 ### Build

 1. Clone the repo
-2. Build with `./gradlew build`
+2. Build with `./gradlew runData build`
-3. For Intellij, make sure you run `genIntellijRuns` in order to auto create the run configurations.

 ### Contributing

 1. Do the above
+2. Ensure you run `./gradlew runData` first, to ensure you have the generated resources
+3. For Intellij, make sure you run `genIntellijRuns` in order to auto create the run configurations.
-2. Make a PR!
+4. Make a PR!
 If you are making a big change, please make an issue first so a discussion can be had